xPaw/GitHub-WebHook/README.md

-This script acts as a web hook for [GitHub](https://github.com/) events, processes them, and returns messages which can be sent out to an IRC channel.
+This script acts as a web hook for [GitHub](https://github.com/) events, processes them, and returns messages which can be sent out to an IRC channel or a Discord webhook, depending on the converter used.

+See `examples/discord.php` for a basic application that sends webhooks to Discord.
+See `examples/irker.php` for a basic application that sends messages to IRC.

 ## GitHubWebHook
 `GitHubWebHook.php` accepts, processes and validates an event,